 How do we ensure Newmarket continues to be the best place to live and work in Canada?
 It starts with Awesome ideas.
 Enter the Awesome Foundation Newmarket, a group that provides monthly hassle-free micro grants to help bring those ideas to life.

 Rather than a charity, the Awesome Foundation is like a giving circle.
 Ten trustees give $100 of their own money each month to help an individual or group implement a great idea that helps people locally.
 At the Awesome Foundation Newmarket, we focus on ideas that benefit youth in Newmarket.

 We accept idea submissions from people of any age and with a variety of ideas.
 No idea is too small, and those that promote fun are as important as those with more serious focus.
 APPLY NOW

-Left to right: Awesome trustees Wasim Jarrah, Tracy Macgregor Walter, Jackie Playter with Anne Mason, and trustees Diane Farmer and Hollie Hoadley.
+Left to right: Trustees Tracy Walter and Jackie Playter, grant recipient Suella McDrew and trustees Diane Farmer and Hollie Hoadley.

 Congratulations to our latest grant recipient!
 Arezoo Najibzadeh who created the Redefining Leadership, Reshaping Communities project.

 Having a positive environment that inspires and encourages girls so they grow up with confidence and self-esteem is the driving force that led Arezoo Najibzadeh to create the Redefining Leadership, Reshaping Communities project.

 Part of the ‘Women, Let’s Take Our Place’ program by the Girls’ Action Foundation, the Newmarket-based event is a day-long gathering that focuses on providing young women with leadership development and civic engagement opportunities.
 Participants will learn about Canada’s political structure from women in leadership and improve their personal leadership style through skills training workshops.